 Unfortunately, the complication rate is higher for women with implant-based breast reconstruction when there are radiation treatments after surgery.
 If you have to have radiation after your breast reconstruction, we may suggest you have a tissue-based reconstruction for less risk.

 Implant-based reconstruction may require revision surgeries and lifelong maintenance of the breast implants, which may include eventual implant replacements later in life.
-It is important to keep all of your follow-up appointments at Breast and Body Center of Austin so that we can follow your progress and assist in your reconstructed breast health.
+It is important to keep all of your follow-up appointments at Snyder Plastic Surgery at The Breast and Body Center so that we can follow your progress and assist in your reconstructed breast health.